Liverpool F.C.–Manchester City F.C. rivalry: Rivalry between managers

-Jürgen Klopp and Pep Guardiola, rival managers since their days partaking in Der Klassiker.
+Jürgen Klopp and Pep Guardiola, rival managers since their days partaking in Der Klassiker of Germany.
 Klopp took charge at Anfield in 2015, while Guardiola became City boss the following year.

 A large part of the rivalry between Liverpool and Manchester City which has developed since the late 2010s has been that of the rivalry of their managers, Jürgen Klopp and Pep Guardiola respectively.

 Though the majority of journalism on the rivalry of the two has been around their time in England, it was formed originally in Germany.
-With Guardiola managing Bayern Munich and Klopp leading Borussia Dortmund - collectively the two most successful German clubs, contesting a rivalry known as Der Klassiker - the two faced off eight times in under two years, including three cup finals.
+With Guardiola managing Bayern Munich and Klopp leading Borussia Dortmund — collectively the two most successful German clubs, contesting a rivalry known as Der Klassiker — the two faced off eight times in under two years, including three cup finals.
 They each won four of those eight matches, with Klopp taking two of the three trophies they contested.
 Both men would move directly from Germany to England at the end of their contracts; Klopp joined Liverpool on 8 October 2015, while on 1 February 2016 it was announced that Guardiola would join City for the 2016–17 season.

 At the end of the 2018–19 season, Guardiola described his relationship with Klopp as a "beautiful rivalry" and called Klopp's Liverpool team "the strongest opponents I have faced in my career as a manager".
 In September 2019, Klopp hailed Guardiola for being his 'greatest rival ever', after both the two were nominated for the FIFA Men's Coach of the Year award in 2019, which Klopp won.